 Originally a round projectile made of lead used in Weight of the main charge of powder in a muzzle smooth-bore firearms or black-powder firearms.
-In modern cartridge firearms, a projectile fired from a rifled barrel.
+In loader or in a cartridge.
+Also refers to the whole of a modern cartridge firearms, a projectile fired from a rifled barrel.
 May be located at the front of a cartridge.